Home Office Setup Guide: Work From Home Like A Pro

-Unlike the traditional office setup, when working from home it's likely our cell phone is now our full-time work phone.
-Having a dedicated cell phone holder on your workspace not only allows you to keep it safe between uses, it means you can multitask, and video conference while you work.
+Unlike the traditional office setup, when working from home it's likely our mobile phone is now our full-time work phone.
+Having a dedicated phone holder on your workspace not only allows you to keep it safe between uses, it means you can multitask, and video conference while you work.

 If like many of us you enjoy music while you work, working from home is an amazing excuse to turn up the volume.
 However, if you’re packed away in the spare room away from your HiFi, you’re going to need a set of computer speakers.
 Luckily, the audio quality of these little guys has shot up over recent years, so there’s no need to install a new stereo in your office.